 Hypothyroidism is up to four times more common than hyperthyroidism.
 It means that your thyroid produces fewer hormones than it should.
 Thus, this lack of hormones can lead to your body not working properly.

 - Sensitivity to cold

-- Weight gain (between 4 and 8 pounds, a consequence of fluid retention)
+- Loss of appetite and weight gain (between 4 and 8 pounds, a consequence of fluid retention)